Man with canoe on the lake

 • The CSRD aims to enhance transparency and accountability in corporate sustainability reporting, ensuring that companies disclose their ESG impacts.

-• Proposed changes include postponed reporting deadlines, revised thresholds for large companies, and reduced reporting requirements for smaller enterprises.
+• Proposed changes include postponed reporting deadlines, revised thresholds and reduced reporting requirements.

 • The directive encourages businesses to integrate sustainability into their operations and respond effectively to stakeholder expectations.